-Valentine’s Day isn’t just about roses and candy, it’s about spending time with those you love.
-These 7 outdoor date ideas will leave lasting memories for the person you love.
+Valentine’s Day isn’t just about roses and candy.
+These 7 outdoor Valentine’s Day date ideas will leave lasting memories.

 Have I mentioned how much I dislike roses and candy for Valentine’s Day (or any day really)?
 It’s just not my jam.
 Create a lasting memory with me though and I’ll love you forever.
 That’s just one of the many things I love about Mike.
 He would rather go on an adventure with me than spend the day celebrating like it’s a Hallmark holiday.

 Not that there’s anything wrong with Hallmark before anyone comments.
 You can often find me crafting in front of a Hallmark movie during the week while the kids are at school.